Surrender of Japan: 13–14 August

 At the suggestion of American psychological operations experts, B-29s spent 13 August dropping leaflets over Japan, describing the Japanese offer of surrender and the Allied response.
 The leaflets, some of which fell upon the Imperial Palace as the Emperor and his advisors met, had a profound effect on the Japanese decision-making process.
 It had become clear that a complete and total acceptance of Allied terms, even if it meant the dissolution of the Japanese government as it then existed, was the only possible way to secure peace.
 The Big Six and the cabinet debated their reply to the Allied response late into the night, but remained deadlocked.
 Meanwhile, the Allies grew doubtful, waiting for the Japanese to respond.
-The Japanese had been instructed that they could transmit an unqualified acceptance in the clear, but instead they sent out coded messages on matters unrelated to the surrender parlay.
+The Japanese had been instructed that they could transmit an unqualified acceptance in the clear, but instead they sent out coded messages on matters unrelated to the surrender parley.
 The Allies took this coded response as non-acceptance of the terms.

-Via Ultra intercepts, the Allies also detected increased diplomatic and military traffic, which was taken as evidence that the Japanese were preparing an "all-out banzai attack."
-President Truman ordered a resumption of attacks against Japan at maximum intensity "so as to impress Japanese officials that we mean business and are serious in getting them to accept our peace proposals without delay."
+Via Ultra intercepts, the Allies also detected increased diplomatic and military traffic, which was taken as evidence that the Japanese were preparing an "all-out banzai attack".
+President Truman ordered a resumption of attacks against Japan at maximum intensity "so as to impress Japanese officials that we mean business and are serious in getting them to accept our peace proposals without delay".
 In the largest and longest bombing raid of the Pacific War, more than 400 B-29s attacked Japan during daylight on 14 August, and more than 300 that night.
 A total of 1,014 aircraft were used with no losses.
 B-29s from the 315 Bombardment Wing flew 3800 mi to destroy the Nippon Oil Company refinery at Tsuchizaki on the northern tip of Honshū.
 This was the last operational refinery in the Japanese Home Islands, and it produced 67% of their oil.
 The attacks continued right through the announcement of the Japanese surrender, and indeed for some time afterwards.

 Truman had ordered a halt to atomic bombings on 10 August, upon receiving news that another bomb would be ready for use against Japan in about a week.
-He told his cabinet that he could not stand the thought of killing "all those kids."
-By 14 August, however, Truman remarked "sadly" to the British ambassador that "he now had no alternative but to order an atomic bomb dropped on Tokyo," as some of his military staff had been advocating.
+He told his cabinet that he could not stand the thought of killing "all those kids".
+By 14 August, however, Truman remarked "sadly" to the British ambassador that "he now had no alternative but to order an atomic bomb dropped on Tokyo", as some of his military staff had been advocating.